-1. The Consultant should contact the Departmental Representative to obtain the region's requirements for Division 01 (General Requirements) or other short-form specifications as appropriate.
+1. The Consultant should contact the Departmental Representative to obtain the RCMP Region's requirements for Division 01 (General Requirements) or other short-form specifications as appropriate, if the project is in an RCMP Region.

 3.4.12 Health and Safety